brianAray/Java-Python-with-Automation/README.md

 After you've decided on a password, hit "Next" on the remaining menus and allow time for Postgres to be installed.
 Once the installation is complete, you might be asked if you want to launch Stack Builder.
 You can say "no".

 PostgreSQL should now be successfully installed on your computer.

-### Step 13: Install Visual Studio Code (Optional)

-In order to install Visual Studio Code, run the following command in your terminal:

-    scoop install vscode

-If the installation was successful, you should be able to search for "Visual Studio Code" in the Windows search bar.

 </details>